 Nazimova Buys Hayvenhurst

-In August, Nazimova made her relocation to Hollywood official.
+In August 1919, Nazimova made her relocation to Hollywood official.
 After leasing Hayvenhurst from William Hay for about nine months, she purchased it outright.
-She paid $65,000 – a little less than one million dollars today, which seems low for a two-and-a-half acre property in Crescent Heights, a desirable section of western Hollywood.
+She paid $65,000 – a little less than one million dollars today, which seems low for a two-and-a-half acre property in western Hollywood.

 Alla dressed extravagantly for the salons, sometimes in vibrant Chinese costumes or a simple shift adorned with a brilliantly colored charmeuse, and she was never without her Egyptian cigarettes which she smoked in a foot-long ebony cigarette holder.

-On Sunday afternoons, however, Alla indulged the other side of her nature by hosting pool parties to which the only guests were women, particularly young starlets.
+On Sunday afternoons, however, Alla indulged the other side of her nature by hosting pool parties for women only, particularly young starlets.
 Rumors at the time suggested the parties were clothing optional.
-This could be true – nude swimming and sun bathing was an acceptable practice in Europe, and still is.
+This could be true – nude swimming and sun bathing were acceptable practice in Europe.